Time to read: 8 mins

 Weight: 11 – 17 kg

-About Staffordshire Bull Terriers
+All About Staffordshire Bull Terriers

 What to consider when owning a Staffordshire Bull Terrier

-Although they are great family pets, Staffies are well-suited to experienced pet owners that can train and socialise their dog from an early age.
-They can be very needy and will not appreciate being left alone for extended periods of time.
-This is largely because they are companion dogs that crave human interaction.
 Staffies have a strong desire to chase after small animals, this should be monitored when they are out and about.
 Cats are part of this group too, bare this in mind if you already have a cat at home or are thinking of getting one.
-However your Staffie can be taught not to chase your cat, if trained correctly.
+However, your Staffie can be taught not to chase your cat, if trained correctly.

 Cost

-On top of the purchase price you’ll also need to consider initial costs of things such as vaccinations and neutering, as well as ongoing costs of food and preventative healthcare.
+On top of the purchase price you’ll also need to consider initial costs for things such as vaccinations and neutering, as well as ongoing costs of food and preventative healthcare.
 Some of these extra charges include:

 Grooming